haniibrahim/octave-tools/README.md

 ## Octave tool functions

 The library is under development and just for my needs.
 If you find them useful, feel free to copy it.
-I will try to keep them compatible to Matlab.

 It contains wrapper for modified usage of core functions, helper functions, etc.